abjerner/Skybrud.Social.Vimeo/authentication/authentication-page.md

 If you don't know how to find your consumer key and consumer secret, head over to the <a href="https://developer.vimeo.com/apps" target="_blank">My API Apps at developer.vimeo.com</a>.
 The callback URL is simply the URL of your authentication page (so Vimeo knows which URL it should redirect the user back to after a successful authentication).

-Once we have an instance of {{class:Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient}}, we can request what in OAuth 1.0a terminology is called a request token.
+Once we have an instance of <code type="Skybrud.Social.Vimeo.Advanced.VimeoOAuthClient, Skybrud.Social.Vimeo">VimeoOAuthClient</code>, we can request what in OAuth 1.0a terminology is called a request token.
 A request token (and a corresponding request token secret) is used to identify the request to Vimeo prior to actually redirecting the user to the Vimeo authentication page.
 The code to obtain a request token can look like:

 ```csharp
 // Get a request token from the Vimeo API